 - services for people with defined reproductive conditions including intersexual states.

-Phillip Newland Jones, Lead Pharmacist
+- Phillip Newland Jones, pharmacy lead

-Sarah Spain, Patient & Public Voice
+- Sara Spain, Patient and Public Voice representative

 A key part of the CRG’s work is the delivery of the ‘products’ of commissioning.
 These are the tools used by the 10 Hub Commissioning Teams to contract services on an annual basis.